jschlyter/DNS-collector/docs/development.md

 }
 ```

-Declare the transfomer in the following file `tranformers.go`
+Declare the transformer in the following file `transformers.go`
 Finally update the docs `doc/transformers.md` and `README.md`

 ### Add a worker (collector or logger)